Student & Family Handbook

 Student clubs are a great way for students to practice leadership and make friends across grades and classes.
 Students are free to form clubs and organizations provided that the clubs meet basic guidelines:

 - Have written a clear goal or purpose statement.
 An example would be chess club writing a statement explaining that they will be playing chess.

 - Have a teacher sponsor that agrees to be in the building during the clubs defined meeting times

 - Abide by Forest Schools behavior and inclusion policies

 Clubs may hand out fliers for their events before or after school.
 Clubs may be able to use trackers materials with their Teacher sponsor’s permission and supervision.

 Special Student Events

-All of the classes do overnight trips, the upper grades take three or more multi day trips during the school year, while the lower grades have a family overnight at the end of the school year.
+The middle school grades do one overnight weekend.
 Teachers will be sending home information about the dates and times of these overnights.
 The overnights are not optional for the upper grades.
 These trips are a great opportunity for students to work and learn as a team and supplement their curriculum.